 If your suspension is taken up, you may qualify for a Louisiana hardship license if you are able to meet the eligibility requirements for one after 30 days of your initial suspension.
 A hardship license will require you to have an ignition interlock installed in any vehicle you drive.
 Meanwhile, the installation must be done at an approved ignition center, and you are to bear the installation cost.
 You are also expected to pay $50 – $300 as a license reinstatement fee.
 The fee varies depending on your charge and whether you submitted to a chemical test.
 You are required to file a proof of your financial responsibility – Louisiana SR22 insurance policy.
 Once you are able to fulfill all these, you will be issued a hardship license.

-Through it all, you need the assistance of a DWI attorney in Baton Rouge or anywhere in Louisiana.
+Through it all, you need the assistance of a DWI attorney in Louisiana.
 Contact Carl Barkemeyer Attorney to help you with proper counseling and representation at your Louisiana administrative hearing and in criminal court.

 Louisiana criminal lawyers and DWI attorneys at the Barkemeyer Law Firm providing legal defense services for clients in Baton Rouge, Ascension, Livingston, Tangipahoa, Port Allen, Alexandria, New Orleans, Lafayette, Metairie, Kenner, Gretna, Hahnville, Chalmette, Slidell, St. Tammany, St. Charles, St. John, St. Bernard, Mandeville, Covington, Shreveport, Bossier, Jefferson, and all of Louisiana.